 Previous policy rules

 FACS has a number of previous policy rules relating to water usage charges.
 FACS uses these previous rules if it needs to recalculate or check water usage charges going back over a period of time.
-For more information, go to Previous policy rules and Previous water usage charge percentage rates.
+For more information, staff can see Previous policy rules and Previous water usage charge percentage rates.

 4. Legislation and compliance